-Moshe Oren (b.
-December 1947) is an Israeli author, journalist, and editor.
-Oren was born in Kibbutz Mizra, Jezre'el Valley.
-His father, Mordechai Oren, the “Prisoner of Prague”, was one of the leaders of Mapam, the United Workers Party.
+Moshe Oren is an Israeli writer, journalist, and editor.
+Oren was born in Kibbutz Mizra, Jezreel Valley.
+His father, Mordechai Oren, the “Prisoner of Prague,” was one of the leaders of Mapam, the United Workers Party.

-During the time he was engaged in publishing he initiated and edited Likhyot bekhol tnai (To Live and Survive), the first Hebrew survival guide for backpackers (1983).
-Oren was one of the first to hike the length of Israel, and his book Ish holech et eretz yisrael (A Man Walks the Land of Israel, 1994) was the first to describe this journey.
+During the time he was engaged in publishing he initiated and edited Likhyot Bekhol Tnai (To Live and Survive), the first Hebrew survival guide for backpackers (1983).
+Oren was the first to hike the length of his country, from Dan in the north to Eilat in the south, and his book Ish Holech Et Eretz Yisrael (A Man Walks the Land of Israel, 1994) was the first to describe a journey of this kind.

-As head of the Ministry of Defense Commemoration Division he initiated, planned, and headed several of the large-scale memorial enterprises of the first decade of the millennium on Mt.
-Herzl, Jerusalem, including construction of Hashvil hamechber (The Linking Trail) between Yad Vashem and Mt.
-Herzl; construction of Gan Hane’edarim (Garden of the Missing) in memory of Israel’s fallen whose last resting place is unknown; and the Netzer Acharon (Last of Kin) memorial project.
+As head of the MOD Commemoration Division he initiated, planned, and headed during the first decade of the millennium several of the major and most originalmemorial enterprises of his country on Mt.
+Herzl, Jerusalem, including construction of Hashvil Hamechaber (The Linking Trail) between Yad Vashem and Mt.
+Herzl; Gan Hane’edarim (Garden of the Missing) in memory of Israel’s MIA; and the Netzer Acharon (Last of Kin) memorial project.